DrDijkstra/LightSpeed/README.md

 To run the tests:

 1. Open the project in Xcode.
-2. Select the "RandomContentFetcher" scheme.
+2. Select the "LSPicSaver" scheme.
 3. Press `Command + U` to run the tests.

 ## Dependencies